specialistgeneralist/DIMESim/README.md

 # DIMESim - an agent-based model of mobilisation and radicalisation of social movements

-This repository contains the code for **DIMESim**, a theoretically- founded and empirically-informed agent-based model of mobilisation and radicalisation of social movements introduced and analysed in the paper ([preprint](https://arxiv.org/abs/2408.12795) available at arXiv):
+This repository contains the code for **DIMESim**, a theoretically- founded and empirically-informed agent-based model of mobilisation and radicalisation of social movements introduced and analysed in the paper:

-&#x1F4D3; _From Mobilisation to Radicalisation: Isolating the Conditions for the Persistence and Radicalisation of Social Movements Using an Agent-Based Model_
+📓 _Latent Radicalism Emerges from the Repeated and Incontrovertible Failure of Collective Action_ (under review)

+This repository includes all code necessary to run the model and replicate the figures in the paper.
+Figure numbers referred to below correspond to figure numbers in the paper under review.

+Note: An earlier version of the paper was made available as a [preprint](https://arxiv.org/abs/2408.12795) on arXiv.
+For the version of this repository relating to that preprint, please see the version [arXiv-v2](https://github.com/specialistgeneralist/DIMESim/releases/tag/v1.0.0) of this repository.

 &#x1F58B; By [Emma F. Thomas (Flinders)](https://www.flinders.edu.au/people/emma.thomas), [Mengbin Ye (Curtin)](https://mengbinye.wordpress.com/), [Simon D. Angus (Monash)](https://research.monash.edu/en/persons/simon-angus), [Tony J. Mathew (Curtin)](https://staffportal.curtin.edu.au/staff/profile/view/tony-mathew-b3201274/), [Winnifred Louis (UQ)](https://psychology.uq.edu.au/profile/2395/winnifred-louis), [Liam
 Walsh (Curtin)](https://staffportal.curtin.edu.au/staff/profile/view/liam-walsh-9a92a6ad/), Silas Ellery (Filnders), [Morgana Lizzio-Wilson (Exeter)](https://psychology.exeter.ac.uk/people/profile/index.php?web_id=Morgana_Lizzio-Wilson), and [Craig McGarty (UWS)](https://scholar.google.com.au/citations?user=-UZ2Kc0AAAAJ&hl=en).